Jen Hoover

-Jennifer Hoover (née Mitchell; born October 12, 1969) is currently an assistant coach with the University of Kentucky women's basketball team since her appointment on July 11, 2022.
+Jennifer Hoover (née Mitchell; born October 12, 1969) is currently an assistant coach with the Virginia Tech women's basketball team.

 Career

+She was previously an assistant coach with the University of Kentucky women's basketball team since her appointment on July 11, 2022.

-She was previously the head coach at Wake Forest University for ten seasons prior to her dismissal two months earlier on May 11.
+Before coaching at Kentucky, she was the head coach at Wake Forest University for ten seasons prior to her dismissal two months earlier on May 11.
 She was succeeded by Megan Gebbia fifteen days later on May 26.

 She played her collegiate career at Wake Forest and is the school's leading scorer and rebounder.